Skip to content

 • Grenache

-• Grenache is mainly known as a grape used to make red blends, but plenty of wineries and domains worldwide produce single varietal examples.
+• Grenache is mainly known as a grape used to make red blends, but plenty of wineries worldwide produce single varietal examples.
 Grenache will be a great grape to try if you like slightly heavier and fruitier styles of Pinot Noir.
 It’s grown all over the world in slightly different types.
 New world examples from Australia and California tend to be fruitier in manner.
 In contrast, Grenache from Spain, called Garnacha, is heavier-bodied.
-Lastly, French Grenache is usually blended with Syrah and Mourvedre to create wines from Southern Rhône or Côtes du Rhône, generally the least fruity, savory style.
+Lastly, French Grenache is usually blended with Syrah and Mourvedre to create wines from Southern Rhône or Côtes du Rhône, a perfect balance of red berries, spice, and savory flavors.

 If you like Cabernet Sauvignon

 Cabernet Sauvignon is currently one of the most famous wines in the world.
-Wine drinkers can’t get enough of the rich, full-bodied wines Cabernet produces.
-Whether your favorite Cabernet is from Napa Valley, Bordeaux, or Chile, here are a few similar wines you may enjoy:
+Wine drinkers can’t get enough of the rich, full-bodied Cabernet produces.
+Whether your favorite Cabernet is from Napa Valley, Bordeaux, or Chile, here are a few similar full-bodied red wines you may enjoy:

 • Syrah